 In Cardington, however, the average commute to work is quite long.
 On average, people spend 32.64 minutes each day getting to work, which is significantly higher than the national average.

-The percentage of people in Cardington with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.89% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Cardington is quite a bit lower than the national average among all cities of 21.84%: just 10.89% of people here over 25 have a bachelor's degree or an advanced degree.

 The people who call Cardington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cardington residents report their race to be White.
 Important ancestries of people in Cardington include German, Irish, English, Polish, and Italian.